watashiaashishgurung/ENGIE_Data_Analysis_with_sheets/README.md

 When ever they have these free delivery deal.
 I would always tip the rider though.
 Thanks for reading!
 Have fun analyzing your energy consumption. :]

+Also don't worry to much about it..
+Just see it as if you were driving a car.
+It's important to adjust your driving style to the engine your are driving in within the trafic rules.
+Also if you like to ride for the joy of sightseeing or enjoying your freedom. don't worry to much because even if you are a high gas consumer.
+If your Ecological footprint is around the average then you are still going the right direction.
+The whole economy is respects these standards and I noticed people who live as they say in the fastlane of life.
+Their ecological taxes are calculated accordingly.
+I just try to improve the accuracy of these calculations.
+For example.. eating bio products or using "green seat label while flying" attending car free sunday events at your local city and so on and so forth..

+cheers